Albuquerque volcanic field: Vulcan

 The largest of the cones in the Albuquerque volcanic field is Vulcan, named after the Roman god of fire.
 From a vantage point on top of the cone 200 feet above mesa, the alignment of the 5-mile-long chain of vents is particularly noticeable.
 Vulcan is a spatter cone, formed primarily by fire fountains that were active in the central vent and in smaller vents on flanks of the cone.
 (Spatter forms when blobs of lava are emitted from a vent, and cool as they fly through the air, and the partially molten blobs then land on the side of the cone to weld together to form a hard crust.)
 Fragmented cinder and spatter material and lava flows dip at angles as high as 55° away from the central vent on the eastern and southern side of the Vulcan.
 The spatter material is thickest on the southeastern side of Vulcan, indicating that it was blown by the wind toward the south and east during the fountaining events.
 A solidified lava pond that consists of a massive gray basalt with weakly developed columnar jointing occupies the crater of Vulcan.
 Radial, sinuous lava tubes 8 to 20 inches across and 300 feet long are preserved on the northeast and northwest flanks of Vulcan.

 Black Volcano

 Black Volcano is an inactive volcano near Albuquerque, New Mexico.
 Black Volcano is directly north of JA volcano.
 Black Volcano is the second of five volcanoes (traveling south to north) within the western boundary of Petroglyph National Monument.
 North of Black Volcano are Vulcan, Bond and Butte volcanoes.
 The date of its last eruption is unknown, but is believed to have been more than 150,000 years ago.

+JA Volcano

+JA Volcano is an inactive volcano located near Albuquerque, New Mexico.
+It is the southernmost in the chain of five volcanoes within the western edge of Petroglyph National Monument.